KxSystems/docs/docs/wp/data-recovery.md

 if[l; l enlist(`upd;t;x); j+:1]
 ```

 ### Replaying a tplog

 Recovery of an RDB involves restarting the process.
 On startup, an RDB subscribes to a TP and receives the following information:
 - message count ([`.u.i`](../architecture/tickq.md#variables))
 - location of the tplog ([`.u.L`](../architecture/tickq.md#variables)).

 It then replays this tplog to recover all the data that has passed through the TP up to that point in the day.
-The replay is achieved using [`-11!`](../basics/internal.md#-11-streaming-execute), the streaming replay function.
+The replay is achieved using [`-11!`](../basics/internal.md#-11-streaming-execute), the streaming replay function, as detailed [here](../kb/logging.md#replaying-log-files).

 This is called within [`.u.rep`](../architecture/rq.md#urep), which is executed when the RDB connects to the TP.